Tatyana Sherstyuk: Life and work

 Tatyana was born on August 10, 1981.
-At 2003 she got MFA degree with diploma of artist by Moscow State Textile University at the faculty of Applied Arts.
-In 2004 she was accepted to the school of postgraduate education at Parsons School of Design at New York City, United States.
-At 2006 she was released from Institute of Television and Radio Ostankino.
-At 2009 she got a major in contemporary art from Institute of Contemporary Art Moscow.
+In 2003 she gained MFA degree with a diploma at Moscow State Textile University at the faculty of Applied Arts.
+In 2004 she was accepted to the school of Postgraduate Education at Parsons School of Design at New York City, United States.
+In 2006 she was released from Institute of Television and Radio Ostankino.
+In 2009 she majored in contemporary art at the Institute of Contemporary Art Moscow.

 Tatyana creates conceptual installations.
-Her art was influenced by collaboration with representatives of direction Moscow Conceptualism.
-She participates in Russian and International exhibitions from 2001, including Dakar Biennale, Moscow Biennale, Moscow International Biennale for Young Art.
-Among her art projects, there are independent as well as collaborative projects with Anton Nikolaev, Denis Mustafin, Alexey Sysoev, Victor Skersis, Nedda Al-Madani, Ksenia Podoynitsina.
-Her art works belong to personal and museum collections.
-At 2016 Tatyana played a main woman's character at drama movie Raison D'Etre.
-At 2017 and 2018 she has been included to the list of acknowledged artists of Russia Inart.
-Starting from 2018, she gives author's lections about contemporary art.
+Her art is influenced by collaboration with representatives of Moscow Conceptualism.
+She has participated in Russian and international exhibitions from 2001, including Dakar Biennale, Moscow Biennale, Moscow International Biennale for Young Art.
+Among her art projects, there are independent as well as collaborative projects with Anton Nikolaev, Denis Mustafin, Alexey Sysoev, Victor Skersis, Nedda Al-Madani, and Ksenia Podoynitsina.
+Her artworks are owned by personal and museum collections.

+In 2016, Tatyana played a leading role in the movie Raison D'Etre.
+In 2017 and 2018, she was included to the list of acknowledged artists of Russia Inart.
+From 2018, she has given lectures on contemporary art.
 In 2019 she won a VI Session of program of "Factory studios" (Center of Creative Industries "FABRIKA") a category "Exhibition at Fabrika".